In-Context Compositional Q-Learning for Offline Reinforcement Learning: Other Related Work

 \section{Other Related Work}

 \textbf{Goal-conditioned and Hierarchical RL.} Goal-conditioned methods such as \texttt{UVFA} \citep{pmlr-v37-schaul15} and \texttt{HER} \citep{DBLP:conf/nips/AndrychowiczCRS17} condition policies or value functions on explicit goal inputs to facilitate generalization across tasks.
-Extensions to compositional settings further decompose Q-functions into subgoal components \citep{arora2024hierarchicaluniversalvaluefunction}.
-However, these approaches assume access to goal specifications or subtask labels, which are typically unavailable in offline settings. \icql\ addresses this limitation by learning Q-functions conditioned on retrieved transition contexts, eliminating the need for task supervision and enhancing sample efficiency.
-Hierarchical reinforcement learning decomposes tasks into subgoals or options, enabling temporal abstraction and subpolicy reuse.
-Classical methods such as \texttt{MAXQ} \citep{DBLP:journals/jair/Dietterich00}, \texttt{Option-Critic} \citep{DBLP:conf/aaai/BaconHP17}, and \texttt{HIRO} \citep{DBLP:conf/nips/NachumGLL18} explicitly model subtask boundaries and learn separate value functions for each.
-While effective when task structure is known or discoverable, these methods often rely on subgoal specification or auxiliary termination conditions.
-In contrast, \icql\ operates without predefined subtask structure and efficiently leverages offline data to rapidly converge to a provable accurate local value function approximation.
+Extensions to compositional settings further decompose Q-functions into subgoal components \citep{arora2024hierarchical}.
+However, these approaches assume access to goal specifications or subtask labels, which are typically unavailable in offline settings. \icql\ addresses this limitation by learning Q-functions conditioned on retrieved transition contexts, thereby eliminating the need for task supervision and improving sample efficiency.
+Hierarchical reinforcement learning decomposes tasks into subgoals or options, thereby enabling temporal abstraction and subpolicy reuse.
+Classical methods such as \texttt{MAXQ} \citep{DBLP:journals/jair/Dietterich00}, \texttt{Option-Critic} \citep{DBLP:conf/aaai/BaconHP17}, and \texttt{HIRO} \citep{DBLP:conf/nips/NachumGLL18} explicitly model subtask boundaries and learn separate value functions for each subtask.
+Although effective when task structure is known or can be discovered, these methods often rely on subgoal specification or auxiliary termination conditions.
+In contrast, \icql\ operates without predefined subtask structure and efficiently leverages offline data to obtain a provably accurate local value-function approximation.
 Unsupervised RL methods such as \texttt{DIAYN} \citep{DBLP:conf/iclr/EysenbachGIL19} and \texttt{SMiRL} \citep{DBLP:conf/iclr/BersethGDRFJL21} aim to discover diverse behaviors or latent subpolicies without external rewards or supervision.
-Although these methods can implicitly uncover structure, they are typically designed for unsupervised exploration or pretraining rather than for accurate value estimation in offline settings. \icql\ instead focuses on precise local Q-function inference conditioned on retrieved experiences, thereby improving compositional generalization and training stability in the offline RL regime.
+Although these methods can implicitly uncover structure, they are typically designed for unsupervised exploration or pretraining rather than for accurate value estimation in offline settings. \icql\ instead focuses on precise local Q-function inference conditioned on retrieved experiences, thereby improving compositional generalization and training stability in offline RL.